Bandura: Early years

 Up until the mid 18th century, the instrument known as the bandura had frets and was played in a manner similar to the lute or guitar.
 The instrument was similar to the German bandore with usually 5 single courses strung along the neck.
 In the mid 18th century additional strings known as "prystrunky" began to appear.
 Gradually the zither–like bandura replaced the lute–like bandura by the middle of the 19th century.

 The invention of an instrument combining organological elements of lute and psaltery is sometimes credited to Francesco Landini, an Italian lutenist-composer during the trecento.
-Filippo Villani writes in his Liber de civitatis Florentiae, "...[Landini] invented a new sort of instrument, a cross between lute and psaltery, which he called the serena serenarum, an instrument that produces an exquisite sound when its strings are struck."
+Filippo Villani wrote in his Liber de civitatis Florentiae, "[Landini] invented a new sort of instrument, a cross between lute and psaltery, which he called the serena serenarum, an instrument that produces an exquisite sound when its strings are struck."
 Rare iconographic evidence (by artists such as Alessandro Magnasco) reveals that such instruments were still in use in Italy c.
 1700.

 In the Hetman state in left-bank Ukraine, the bandura underwent significant transformations with the development of a professional class of itinerant blind musicians called kobzars.
 The first mentions of an institution for the study of bandura playing date back to 1738, to a music academy in Hlukhiv where the bandura and violin were taught to be played from sheet music.
 This was the first music school in Eastern Europe and prepared musicians and singers for the Tsarist Court in St Petersburg.

 The construction and playing technique were adapted to accommodate its primary role as accompaniment to the solo singing voice.
 By the mid 18th century, the instrument had developed into a form with approximately four to six stoppable strings strung along the neck (with or without frets) (tuned in 4ths) and up to sixteen treble strings, known as prystrunky, strung in a diatonic scale across the soundboard.
 The bandura existed in this form relatively unchanged until the early 20th century.